raydipanwita/Database/sql_bites/01_setting_up_database.md

 ## About relational databases

 A **database** is a collection of **tables**.
-Each table store a list of "things".
+Each table stores a list of "things".
 For example, if our application is a blogging system, we could have a table 'posts' and a table 'comments'.

 ```
 +----------------------------------------------------------+